determined-ai/determined/sprinkle/user-facing/low-level.md

 -       container_path: ./checkpoint_dir
 ```

-## Step 2: Basic HP Search + best practices
+## Step 2: HP Search + best practices

 You already have many great benefits of Determined with very little work.
 Now,
-let's add support for basic hyperparameter searches.
-After this, you'll be
+let's add support for hyperparameter search.
+After this, you'll be able to run
-able to run random searches, grid searches, and even hyperband searches, using
+random searches, grid searches, and even hyperband searches, using the
-the "adaptive" searcher, Determined's state-of-the-art implementation of the
+"adaptive" searcher, Determined's state-of-the-art implementation of the
 hyperband algorithm!

 As we introduce HP search, we are also going to implement some best practices
 for model definitions, including:

 * seed our RNGs with the Determined-tracked seed for an experiment,
-  significantly improving our ability to reproducibility training results
+  significantly improving our ability to reproduce training results
 * separate configuration from code, to be able to easily browse configs and
   even configure new experiments interactively!